decodingai-magazine/.github/profile/README.md

 - ML engineering
 - MLOps

-We are all about designing, coding, deploying, and monitoring awesome ML use cases that can directly be applied in the real world — no stories — just hands-on content.
+*We are all about designing, coding, deploying, and monitoring awesome ML use cases that can directly be applied in the real world — no stories — just hands-on content.*

+## Why follow?

+Join Decoding ML for battle-tested content on designing, coding, and deploying production-grade ML & MLOps systems.

+> No more bedtime stories in Jupyter Notebooks.

+→ *Decoding ML is all about hands-on advice from our 10+ years of experience.*